YourOnly-One/content/p/en-ph/pages/privacy-policy.md

 We believe it is important to provide added protection for children online.
 We encourage parents and guardians to spend time online with their children to observe, participate in and/or monitor and guide their online activity.

-YourOnly.One does not knowingly collect any personally identifiable information from children under the age of 13.
-If a parent or guardian believes that YourOnly.One has in its database the personally-identifiable information of a child under the age of 13, please [](contact-us.md) immediately and we will use our best efforts to promptly remove such information from our records.
+YourOnly.One does not knowingly collect any PII from children under the age of 13.
+If a parent or guardian believes that YourOnly.One has in its database the PII of a child under the age of 13, please [](contact-us.md) immediately and we will use our best efforts to promptly remove such information from our records.

 ## CAN-SPAM Act